When you’re making any type of meringue buttercream, you need to equalize the temperatures between the hot sugar syrup and the cold butter.

 For a broken buttercream that looks curdled, you’ll want to wrap the bowl with warm cloths and keep changing them if they cool off.

-Patience is key here, because it takes time to warm up the butter enough to basically melt it slowly as the whip is moving in the bowl and combining the icing together.
+Patience is key here, because it takes time to warm up the butter enough to basically melt it slowly as the whip attachment in the mixer is moving in the bowl and combining the icing together.

-Run hot water over a dishcloth and wrap it around the bowl, and turn the mixer on high with the whip attachment.
+Run hot water over a dishcloth, wrap it around the bowl, and turn the mixer on high with the whisk attachment.

 Keep adding hot water to the cloths as they cool off and eventually the buttercream will smooth out and you’ll be able to use it.